 CoreLogic's construction figures for July estimated that the value of construction entering the pipeline in July was $21.7 billion.

-The urban renewal project will integrate a new high school, aged care facility with a seniors wellness centre, two child care centres, a supermarket, cafes and specialty retail shops, nature based playgrounds and exercise stations, a basketball court, open green spaces and community gardens.
+The urban renewal construction project will integrate a new high school, aged care facility with a seniors wellness centre, two child care centres, a supermarket, cafes and specialty retail shops, nature based playgrounds and exercise stations, a basketball court, open green spaces and community gardens.

-The project has been awarded to The Aspire Consortium, which is made up of Mission Australia Housing, Frasers Property Australia and Citta Property Group.
+The construction project has been awarded to The Aspire Consortium, which is made up of Mission Australia Housing, Frasers Property Australia and Citta Property Group.

 In Parramatta, GPT have selected Fender Katsalidis as lead architects for their future office tower, which was a site purchased off the Salvation Army earlier this year.
 Due to a deficiency in A-grade office supply, GPT's building is expected to see high demand.
-The design will feature ground level event space and a terrace facing the Parramatta River.
+The construction design will feature ground level event space and a terrace facing the Parramatta River.

 Meanwhile, the NSW Government has confirmed the relocation of Sydney’s Powerhouse Museum to Parramatta, with the new facility to be built on a car park site beside the Parramatta River.

-Toga announced a design competition for its Surry Hills Shopping Village which has gateway approval for rezoning.
+Toga announced a design competition for its Surry Hills Shopping Village construction which has gateway approval for rezoning.

 Proposed Surry Hills Shopping Village.

-Architectural firms will be requested to design a mixed use development with over 170 apartments and 9,000 square metres of commercial and retail space.
+Architectural firms will be requested to design a mixed use construction development with over 170 apartments and 9,000 square metres of commercial and retail space.

 Australian Capital Territory

 Ginninderry is a joint housing estate venture between the ACT Government and Riverview developments, near the Murrumbidgee River and Belconnen.
-Ginninderry is set to become a massive community to be established over the next 30 years.
+Ginninderry is set to become a massive community to be constructed over the next 30 years.

-Construction commenced on a 39 storey tower that will serve as a state-of-the-art Police headquarters in Melbourne’s CBD.
+Construction commenced on a 39 storey tower that will serve as a state-of-the-art Australian Police headquarters in Melbourne’s CBD.
 Construction is expected to be complete by late 2019 to allow for Police and staff to move in during 2020.

 A $2.1 million investment is set to be distributed across several Latrobe Valley Schools in order to create new buildings and facilities.
 Cordell's report said $1.5 million will go to Yallourn North Primary School for the replacement of office facilities, amenities and class rooms, and $600,000 will go to Moe South Primary School to replace staff resources and classrooms.
-This is reportedly the first beneficiaries from the $85 million funding allocation in the Victorian Budget 2017/18 for the removal of buildings containing asbestos and their replacement with modular buildings.
+This is reportedly the first beneficiaries from the $85 million funding allocation in the Victorian Budget 2017/18 for the removal of buildings containing asbestos and their replacement with construction of modular buildings.

-Remaining in the education sector, the new Casey Tech School at the Berwick campus of the Chisholm Institute is ready to be constructed as AMP construction was appointed to the job.
+Remaining in the education sector, the new Casey Tech School at the Berwick campus of the Chisholm Institute is ready to be built as AMP construction was appointed to the job.
 Site works are to commence shortly on the new two-storey building which will include workshop areas, a bio-med lab, a virtual reality lab, a video production studio and a digital media studio.

-This project will form part of the $128 million ‘Tech School’ initiative to boost performance in STEM subjects.
+This project will form part of the Australian $128 million ‘Tech School’ initiative to boost performance in STEM subjects.
 The shared hub is expected to be completed late 2018.

 The Sunshine Coast Council, John Holland, the University of the Sunshine Coast and SunCentral Maroochydore have signed a memorandum of understanding to develop five ‘super lots’ in the new Maroochydore city centre.
-The site spans 1.4 hectares, with plans for a high-rise civic-centre and new council chambers with customer service and office space on one of the lots.
+The site spans 1.4 hectares, with plans for a high-rise civic-centre and new council chambers construction with customer service and office space on one of the lots.

 It is not all glowing success in the world of construction in Queensland.
-Despite the tendering process and early works commencing, the Cross River Rail project is still uncertain after no federal funding has been allocated to the infrastructure project, even though the Queensland state government committed to provided $5.41 billion.
+Despite the tendering process and early works commencing, the Cross River Rail project is still uncertain after no federal funding has been allocated to the infrastructure project, even though the Queensland state government committed to provide $5.41 billion.